- Optimizely X Web Experimentation

 - Figure out why pages might not load in the Editor

-- Load pages that use inline frames (iFrames)
+- Load pages that use inline frames (iframes)

-- Test different variations of an iFrame
+- Test different variations of an iframe

-Edit the iFrame element on Your Page
+Edit the iframe element on your page

 src) attribute when using Optimizely as an AB testing tool.
-This will cause the iFrame to display a different page than the one it normally would, within that variation.
+This will cause the iframe to display a different page in that variation than the page it normally would.

-- Move and Resize
+Move and Resize

 For more information on these actions, see the Visual Editor article.

-When an iFrame is removed, Optimizely will remove the
+When an iframe is removed, Optimizely will remove the

 srcdoc attributes from the element to avoid loading the content in the hidden frame.

-Test Variations of an iFrame
+Test variations of an iframe

-- Create a new Experiment using the URL of the iFrame.
+Create a new experiment using the URL of the iframe.
 This is the value in the

 srcattribute of the iFrame.

-In the Visual Editor, you should now be able to see only the content of the iFrame.
+In the Visual Editor, you should now be able to see only the content of the iframe.
 Create your experiment using the process that you'd follow in any other A/B test.

-When testing variations of an iFrame, make sure that your URL Targeting settings target only the iFrame URL, not the parent page URL.
+When testing variations of an iframe, make sure that your URL Targeting settings target only the iframe URL, not the parent page URL.